aether-framework/aether-generators/CONTRIBUTING.md

 ## Contributing to Aether Generators

-Thank you for your interest in contributing to Aether Profiler! 🎉
+Thank you for your interest in contributing to Aether Generators! 🎉

 We welcome all contributions, whether it's fixing bugs, adding features, improving documentation, or helping with discussions.